 Finally, it’s important to know when you can sign up for or change your plan.
 You can enroll in a Medicare Advantage plan when you first become eligible for Medicare.
 After that, your main opportunity to make changes is during the Annual Enrollment Period each fall.
 However, certain life events—like moving or losing other coverage—can qualify you for a Special Enrollment Period.
 Understanding these windows ensures you won’t miss your chance to get into a plan that’s a better fit for your needs.

-Where to Find Support and Resources
+Where to Find Help and Resources

 Sorting through Medicare plans can feel like a monumental task, but you don’t have to do it alone.
 Virginia offers several reliable resources designed to give you clear, unbiased information.
 Whether you prefer attending a workshop, doing your own research online, or getting one-on-one advice, there are excellent support systems in place to help you make a confident decision about your healthcare coverage.